aquafir/UtilityFace/README.md

 * `wo.Describe(PropId key, bool formatted)` exist for each type of property you may want to know about

-* A `ComputedProperty` also exists for values that don't directly map to a property value

-  * Min damage from variance
+* `CompoundProperty` is used to handle descriptions that involve more than one property

-  * Calculated resistance of armor
+  * All types of resistance
-  * etc.

 * Dictionaries of [format strings](https://learn.microsoft.com/en-us/dotnet/api/system.string.format?view=net-8.0) exist for each type of property, and if `format=true` that value will be returned instead

   * Possibly make use of `params` for props with more than one input

-* `Prop.Friendly(value)` will return a friendly name for a property
+* `Prop.Friendly(value)` will return a friendly name for a property value

   * Based on ACE's  `GetValueEnumName` in `Property<Type>Extensions`
   * Enum values->names